hijacker1987/MyCode/README.md

 **ONGOING Project!**

-## Installation Instructions
+## Backend Installation Instructions
   - Install the .NET SDK 8.0.1.
-  - Set up the database connection in the `secrets.json` file.
   - Install dependencies.
+  - Set up the database connections, and other needs through the `secrets.json`, and `appsettings.json` files.

 ## About the Application
-  - Register and log in to add your favorite code snippets.
+  - Register than log in to add your favorite code snippets.
-  - Edit and delete your codes as needed.
+  - Edit and delete your codes as You desire.
-  - Explore codes by visibility or user.
+  - Explore codes by visibility or user to extend Your knowledge.

-The backend is built on the ASP.NET 8 framework, with the main goals of being:
+The backend is built on the ASP.NET 8 framework, with the main goals of being/having:
   - Secure
   - Transparent
   - Easy to use